Key Points

 Type of Equipment Serviced

-As previously mentioned, light-duty mechanics service diesel equipment with a GVWR of 10,000 pounds or less.
+As previously mentioned, light-duty diesel mechanics service diesel equipment with a GVWR of up to 10,000.
 Heavy-duty technicians work on equipment with a GVWR of 10,000 pounds or more.

-Practically speaking, light-duty diesel mechanics work on vehicles you’d see driving on the road, such as diesel pickups like Ford F-Series or Dodge Ram trucks, while heavy-duty mechanics service big rigs, buses and even industrial power generation equipment.
+Practically speaking, light-duty diesel mechanics work on vehicles you’d see driving on the road, such as diesel pickups like Ford F-Series or Ram Trucks, while heavy-duty mechanics service big rigs, buses and even industrial power generation equipment.

 Work Environment